microsoft/ivy/doc/proving.md

 judgements occur in the file in the order in which they are admitted to the proof context.

-In practice, this strict ordering can be inconvenient, or at least not very pedagogically sound.
-For example suppose we are developing a representation of sets based on arrays.
-We would like to specify first the visible parts of the interface (for example the algebraic properties of sets) and then later give the actual definitions of the set operations in terms of array operations.
+In practice, this strict ordering can be inconvenient.
+For example, from the point of view of clear presentation, it may often be better to state a theorem, and *then* develop a sequence of auxiliary definitions and lemmas needed to prove it.
+Moreover, when developing an isolate, we would like to first state the visible judgments, then give the hidden implementation.

-To allow this sort of development, IVY constructs the proof order based on dependencies rather than the textual order within the file.
-The rules for dependencies are:

-- A property or definition referencing symbol *s* depends on the definition of *s*,
-- The properties in an isolate depend on any properties and definitions referenced in its `with` clause,
-- A property depends on any textually preceeding properties within the same isolate, and
-- A judgment depends on any property explicitly named in its proof.

-For these purposes, a property whose proof requires *s* to be fresh counts as a definition of *s*.
-For example, `property ... named s` counts as a definition of *s*.

-A proof that can't be ordered because of a dependency cycle is invalid.
+To achieve this, we can use a *specification* section.
+The declarations in this section are admitted logically *after* the other declarations in the section.

 As an example, we can rewrite the above proof development so that the visible properties of the isolates occur textually at the beginning: